 This course is designed to prepare students for ENG 095.
 Areas of instruction include spelling, vocabulary and reading comprehension.
 Group and individual instruction are provided.
 Students are placed in this course as a result of their reading diagnostic assessment score or they can enroll on their own.
-Students who are required to take this course must do so during the first semester in which they enroll after completing the diagnostic assessments.
-They must complete this course with a grade of "C" or better before taking any courses at the 100 level or above (excluding SDV 100).
+Students who are required to take ENG 084 must take this course with SDV 100 during the first semester in which they enroll after completing the diagnostic assessments.
+They must complete this course with a grade of "C" or better before taking any other courses (excluding SDV 100).
 Three lecture hours and two laboratory hours per week.
 Corequisite: SDV 100.
 Laboratory fee: \$15.
 Usually offered in the fall and spring.